kymotsujason/ToonilyID2Title/README.md

 Converts Toonily IDs to titles using the JSON created from [Paperback2Aidoku](https://github.com/kymotsujason/Paperback2Aidoku).
 Since Aidoku's Toonily source uses the `toonily.com/webtoon/id` URL, we can't use the Paperback Toonily IDs which use `toonily.com/?p=id`.

-Download and run the app from [releases](https://github.com/kymotsujason/ToonilyID2Title/releases/latest) (build is huge because electron)
+Download and run the app from [releases](https://github.com/kymotsujason/ToonilyID2Title/releases/latest).

+The build is huge and a bit slow to start because electron, but electron is required to get around the cors issue as I use HTTP GET requests to match and convert the IDs.
+A website encounters cors issues and I gave up trying to get around it.
+There are probably ways, but it wasn't worth additional hours.

 ## Getting Started (development)